 How is a re-evaluation request sent to DMV?

-DMV receives reports that a driver may have a medical condition that affects his or her ability to operate a motor vehicle safely from
+DMV receives reports that a driver may have a medical condition that affects ability to operate a motor vehicle safely from

 - Police Agency Request for Driver Review (DS-5)

 If an individual submits a Request for Driver Review form, it must include their name and signature.